-Let’s see what salt can do.
+Let’s see what salt on pizza can do.

 Well, the first reason why we put salt in pizza dough is flavor, because who wants to eat a bland crust?
-The role of salt is to magnify the taste of everything, making them taste a lot better.
+The role of salt in pizza is to magnify the taste of everything, making them taste a lot better.

 This powerful ingredient has a direct and sometimes controversial relationship with yeast.
 It’s like a loving couple that is always fighting, but somehow their love is so strong they can’t be apart.
 Enough of love stories, let’s get back to salt.